kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

 !
 ```

+### Greenfield DayN Provisioning Sequence

+In this section we will apply a DayN template to the device c9300-1 which we onboarded through the use of Plug and Play (PnP).
+This device had no configuration on it and as such we will now expand on the configuration.

-#### Step 2 - Modify Network Profile
+#### Step 1 - Modify Network Profile - TBC from here.

-Next, we need to assign the DayN Template to a site using the Network Profile.
+Assign the DayN Template to a site using the Network Profile.
 As there is an existing network profile for the site, we must reuse that one for the same device family.**(required)**

    1. Navigate to Network Profiles by selecting *Design> Network Profiles*.